 - Count- The total number of tubes or wells in your labware.

 - Max volume (uL)- Total maximum volume of each well/tube/tip.

 - Shape- The shape of the bottom of a well or tube.

 - Length (mm)- When you look top down at your labware while on the robot’s deck there should be a long and short side.
 Length is the long side.

 - Width (mm)- When you look top down at your labware while on the robot’s deck there should be a long and short side.
-Length is the short side.
+Width is the short side.